 Ally also offers an outstanding money market account with a lot of the same features as its online savings account.
 For instance, there is no minimum deposit, there are no monthly maintenance fees, and you still have the option of mobile check deposits.

-The major difference is that you’ll be getting a slightly lower interest rate, currently 9% – 1.0% APY depending on the deposit amount, in exchange for a couple of nice conveniences.
+The major difference is that you’ll be getting a slightly lower interest rate, currently 0.50%, in exchange for a couple of nice conveniences.
 With the money market account, you’ll get a debit card and checks.
 And you can use your debit card at any ATM nationwide without paying steep fees: Ally won’t charge you, and it will reimburse any fees that other banks charge for using their ATMs.

 Ally Interest Checking